nileshprajapati-1029/binance-futures-trading-bot/README.md

 ## Assumptions

 - Binance Futures Testnet account is configured.
+- Valid API Key and Secret are available.
-- API Keys are valid.
+- API credentials are stored securely in the `.env` file.
 - Internet connection is available.
-- Testnet endpoint is used.
+- The application uses the Binance Futures Testnet endpoint.

 ---